marcotello/e-learning/README.md

-This is a elearning project, with NodeJS and MongoDB
+This is a elearning project, with NodeJS and MongoDB, With ES6.